practicaltech/TechFest/2021/gathering_4/libraries_how_to.md

 **What is a library?**

-A library offers easily accesible, and useable, code for a specific sensor/actuator/module/program/function/etc. Say you wanted to solve the quadratic formula with code.
+A library offers easily accesible and useable code for a specific sensor/actuator/module/program/function/etc. Say you wanted to solve the quadratic formula with code.
 Instead of typing it out, a library might offer a 'quadratic(a, b, c)' function where you would just need to subsitute the values for a, b, and c to get a result.
 The same is true for a sensor's library.
-Instead of having to tell your microcontroller how to access the sensor, how to read from it, and how to interpret its readings you would use a function from the library like 'get_temp_reading().'
+Instead of having to tell your microcontroller how to access the sensor, how to read from it, and how to interpret its readings, you would use a function from the library like 'get_temp_reading().'
 This pre-built function would do all of that for you by accessing the code written in the library.

 Many libraries that are offered by Arduino, SparkFun, Elegoo, etc., come in a zip folder with program examples.
 This allows you to test your device with a pre-built program that was specifically written for that device.
 This is super helpful when learning how to use a new sensor/module/etc.